 We dined on contemporary Basque dishes, all of which were carefully prepared, and artfully plated.
 One of my favorites was the Scarlet prawn with krill, which was a marinated prawn, served over beet root and under a crunchy krill flavored “cracker.”
 The monkfish was also very good, although I felt bad destroying the hieroglyph writing on the plate in order to eat the pumpkin puree.

-The entire meal made our trip to San Sebastian wholly worthwhile.
+The entire meal made our trip to eat in San Sebastian wholly worthwhile.

 Read what other diners say about Arzak in San Sebastian on TripAdvisor.

-Reservations: Arzak is one of the World’s 50 Best Restaurants and is open 5 days a week, for lunch and dinner.
-They are closed Sunday and Monday.
-The average price per person is €210.
-Reservations can be made via their website.
+Reservations for Restaurante Arzak San Sebastián: Arzak is one of the World’s 50 Best Restaurants.
+It is open 5 days a week, for lunch and dinner.
+Arzak Spain is closed Sunday and Monday.
+The average Arzak menu price, per person, is €210.
+Arzak reservations can be made via their website.
 You are required to provide a credit card to secure the reservation, and must re-confirm one week out.